unumotors/taube/README.md

 In order to run the unit tests, you need to run `docker-compose up` inside `.test/`.
 Then run `npm run test-verbose` to run the unit tests.

 This project has a unit test line coverage of 100% and everything below that fails the ci jobs.

+A few tests need to run before any other.
+These tests are prefixed by 0.X.
+Do not change their order.

 ## Migrate from cote